Algorithmic aspects of arithmetical structures: The algorithm

-where $\mathbf{d}_s$ is as in (\ref{expand}), which concludes the proof. \end{proof} Note that Algorithm~\ref{A1} is not fast (not of polynomial-time), because the extended knapsack problem of finding $\mathcal{C}(M)$ is not in general of polynomial-time.
+Note that Algorithm~\ref{A1} is not of polynomial-time because, in general, the extended knapsack problem of finding $\mathcal{C}(M)$ is not of polynomial-time.
 On the other hand, thanks to the recursive structure of the algorithm, we get rid of the need of checking the value of the $2^n-2$ proper principal minors of $L$.
 Now, we present the following algorithm that uses Algorithm~\ref{A1}.

 \begin{Algorithm} \mbox{} \hrulefill